twinsant/ethos/docs/README.md

 # Welcome to Textverse
-+ Textverse is a Text Metaverse(Game) Engine for Web3.
++ Textverse is a Text Metaverse Engine for Web3.
 + Build by Community, for Community.
 We build Public Goods.
 + WE ARE THE FULL TIME WEB3 BUILDER, NOT OTHERS.